-The Class of 2023 and Class of 2024 will recognize a Valedictorian and Salutatorian.
+The Class of 2024 will recognize a Valedictorian and Salutatorian.
 We will also honor our Academic Top 10.
 Students in these classes will also be recognized for Latin Honors distinctions.
 The Class of 2025 will be the first class that will recognize students for Latin Honors distinctions only.
 No recognition of Valedictorian and Salutatorian will be made.
 No recognition of Academic Top 10 will be made.

-The Latin Honors program will be purely academic in nature with three distinctions: Summa Cum Laude: graduates with GPA at 4.1 or above Magna Cum Laude: graduates with GPA at 3.9-4.09 CumLaude: graduates with GPA from 3.7 to 3.89
+The Latin Honors program will be purely academic in nature with three distinctions:

+Summa Cum Laude: graduates with GPA at 4.0 or above

+Magna Cum Laude: graduates with GPA at 3.8

+CumLaude: graduates with GPA at 3.6

+GPAs will not be rounded for the purpose of Latin Honor awards.
+The GPA listed in Power School will be used for Latin Honor awards.

-Grade Scale/Class Rank
+Grade Scale